Descendants Of People Enslaved By Virginia's Governors Are Reframing History

 And institutions across Virginia are turning to descendants as they reckon with their history of slavery.

 At the University of Virginia, researchers have begun to contact descendants of some of the estimated 4,000 enslaved people who lived and worked at the university from 1817 through 1865.
-President James Monroe's old home, Highland, has formed a Council of Descendants to help reinterpret the site's history.
+President James Monroe's old home, Highland, has formed a Council of Descendant Advisors to help reinterpret the site's history.
 Oral histories from ancestors of people enslaved by Thomas Jefferson play a key role in an updated exhibit at his home, Monticello.

 The work is personal for Reid, the director of community initiatives for Virginia Humanities, the state office of the National Endowment for the Humanities.
 During his work researching the history of the mansion, he came across a portrait of Mary Randolph Harrison, Thomas Jefferson's first cousin.
 "There was a picture of a woman who enslaved my own family," Reid says.

-Reid recalls hearing stories of enslaved ancestors from his grandmother, who'd passed them down from her own grandparents."I was raised by someone who was raised by an enslaved person," Reid says.
+Reid recalls hearing stories of enslaved ancestors from his grandmother, who'd passed them down from her grandparents.
+"I was raised by someone who was raised by an enslaved person," Reid says.
 "So these stories are closer than we think."

 A few of the enslaved workers at the mansion were able to receive letters from home that provide compelling glimpses into their lives.
 More often, written records of the enslaved were told from the perspective of white enslavers.
 Oral histories, Reid says, can help round out the historical record.

-The group of roughly 20 descendants Reid has assembled for the Executive Mansion project includes Kerri Moseley-Hobbs, whose ancestors were enslaved by former Virginia Governor James Preston on land that is largely now part of Virginia Tech.
+The group of roughly 20 descendants Reid has assembled for the Executive Mansion project includes Kerri Moseley-Hobbs, whose ancestors were enslaved by former Virginia Gov. James Preston on land that is largely now part of Virginia Tech.

-One relative, Virginia Fraction, was known as "Aunt Ginny" by the white children she helped raise and was buried in Prestons' family cemetery.
+One relative, Virginia Fraction, was known as "Aunt Ginny" by the white children she helped raise and was buried in the Preston family cemetery.
 Moseley-Hobbs was able to glean bits of the personality of Virginia's two younger brothers — the sarcastic Thomas and talkative Othello — from interviews documented by the Freedmen's Bureau and military records over a dispute with Robert Preston.
 Both Thomas and Othello fled the plantation to join the Union Army and were shot at by Preston when they returned in 1866.

 Moseley-Hobbs now works alongside other descendants and white ancestors of the Prestons as she updates the plantation's history, and is separately working with the university on a similar project.